The Health Agenda

 The administration stripped all mentions of LGBTQ health from the four-year plan.
 The erasure suggests that helping LGBTQ access health care isn’t a priority for the administration.Human Rights Campaign

 The current HHS strategic plan was led by Senior Policy Advisor Valerie Huber, a staunch anti-abortion, pro-abstinence advocate.Rewire News

 Health Secretary Alex Azar explicitly defended the decision for HHS to define life as beginning at conception, arguing "The mission of HHS is to enhance the health and well-being of all Americans, and this includes the unborn."TIME Magazine

 Unlike past plans, the 2018-2022 plan promotes the ability of health care workers to deny care based on their personal beliefs.
-That means they can refuse to provide services they personally object to, including birth control, abortion, hormone therapy, and HPV vaccines.POLITICO
+That means hospitals and doctors can refuse to provide services they personally object to, —including birth control, abortion, hormone therapy, and HPV vaccines.POLITICO